 Habitat for Humanity is a non-profit, ecumenical, Christian housing ministry.
 Habitat seeks to eliminate poverty housing and homelessness from the world and to make decent shelter a matter of conscience and action.
 For over 30 years, our church has partnered with Habitat for Humanity in Orange County and Habitat for Humanity International in Guatamala.

-In Orange County, we are part of the Building Hope project, which is a partnership of 6 local Congregations whose goal is to provide the funds and the volunteers to build homes for those in our community.
+In Orange County, we are part of the Building Hope project, which is a partnership of six local congregations whose goal is to provide the funds and the volunteers to build homes for those in our community.
 This ministry not only builds homes and dreams, but it also builds communities.
+Sign up to join a build.

 Covenant Place is a 40-unit facility of supportive housing that was developed by a partnership between United Church of Chapel Hill, New Covenant Christian UCC and the United Church Retirement Homes.
 It is underwritten by a program of the Department of Housing and Urban Development that offers assistance to senior citizens (62+) whose income is under $20,000.